How much does it cost to live in France? Add up the numbers to see if France’s cost of living is affordable for you and your family.

 Lyon is the third-largest city in France, and it’s a gourmet haven.
-It is an excellent city for living and working as a hub for banking as well as pharmaceuticals, software, and other industries, attracting many expats who work in those fields but also increasing Lyon’s cost of living.
+It is an excellent city for living and working, as it’s a hub for banking as well as pharmaceuticals, software, and other industries.

 The cost of living in Lyon is:

 - 20% more expensive than Madrid

 - About the same as Brussels

 - 28% cheaper than Los Angeles

 - 31% cheaper than London

 Marseille is one of the most international cities in France – 21% of the population was born outside the country.
 Being a port city, it is perfect for international business as well as enjoying the relaxed lifestyle of a coastal resort city.